 Beyond those options you may consider investing in a paid Series 6 study prep course.
 Series 6 courses can help you familiarize yourself with the various variable products you can sell with this license and industry best practices.
 You’ll need to obtain a score of at least 70 to pass both the SIE and the Series 6 exam.

 People who see stocks and other securities must take the Series 7 General Securities Representative Exam.
-You may consider a Series 7 investments license if you want to sell:
+A Series 7 investments license is typically needed to sell:

 • Public offerings and/or private placements of corporate securities (i.e. stocks and bonds)